danraskin/zsh-tutorials/README.md

 # zsh-tutorials

 Familiarizing myself with Zsh beyond basic command line operations.
-No finished projects here, just documentation of my exploration.
+No finished projects here, just documentation of my exploration, with an emphasis on executable scripts.